kierncb/Python_Flight_Delay_EDA/README.md

 Flight delays are an inevitable part of air travel, but the question is: *how can we minimize them to improve efficiency and passenger satisfaction?* This analysis uncovers critical insights into the causes and patterns of flight delays across airlines and airports, offering practical solutions to improve operational performance.

 ## I. Executive Summary
-### **Key Insights**

-**Relationship Between Departure and Arrival Delays:**
-- Strong positive correlation between departure and arrival delays—late departures lead to late arrivals.
-- No significant impact of flight distance on delays; both short- and long-haul flights follow the same delay patterns.
-- Extreme outliers likely represent disruptions (e.g., weather, technical issues).

-**Impact of Traffic Volume on Delays by Airline:**
-- Delta, JetBlue, and United Airlines maintain delays under 15 minutes despite high traffic, indicating efficient operations.
-- ExpressJet experiences highest delays (avg.
-19 minutes), suggesting operational challenges.
-- Airlines with lower volumes, like Hawaiian and Alaska, see shorter delays.
-- Airlines like Frontier and Mesa face significant delays despite low volumes, pointing to operational inefficiencies.

-**Monthly Delays:**
-- January-May: Lower delays (9-13 minutes), likely due to fewer flights or better management.
-- June-July: Increased delays (20-21 minutes), reflecting higher traffic and operational strain.
-- August-November: Reduced delays (5-12 minutes), possibly due to fewer flights or improved management.
-- December: Increased delays (15-16 minutes), likely due to higher traffic as the year ends.

-**Hourly Delays:**
-- 5:00 to 14:00: Relatively low delays (41s to 13m 42s) due to lower traffic.
-- 15:00 to 21:00: Delays rise (16-24 minutes), peaking at 19:00-21:00 due to higher traffic.
-- 22:00 to 23:00: Delays decrease (14-18 minutes) as traffic declines.

-**Impact of Flight Volume on Delays by Origin:**
-- EWR, the busiest, has the longest delays for both departure (15m 1s) and arrival (9m 6s).
-- JFK has shorter delays than EWR, indicating better efficiency despite high traffic.
-- LGA experiences the shortest delays, likely due to lower flight volume and efficient management.

-**Departure Delays by Origin:**
-- **EWR:** 58.8% of flights delayed >15 minutes, with delays ranging from 15m 8s to 41m 39s, suggesting operational inefficiencies.
-- **LGA:** 33.8% of flights delayed >15 minutes, with delays ranging from 15m 11s to 31m 20s.
-- **JFK:** 31.4% of flights delayed >15 minutes, with delays ranging from 15m 12s to 27m 20s, indicating better efficiency.

-**Common Delayed Destinations:**
-- **RIC, MKE, IAD, ORF** consistently experience delays across all origin airports, with RIC having the highest delays (23m 37s departure, 20m 7s arrival), pointing to systemic inefficiencies at these destinations.

-### **Key Recommendations**

-- **Optimize EWR Operations**: Address inefficiencies and congestion, improve scheduling, and enhance weather response strategies to reduce delays, especially during peak hours.
-- **Enhance LGA Efficiency**: Streamline delay management systems and improve coordination between ground and air operations to reduce delays, particularly during peak periods.
-- **Maintain JFK Efficiency**: Continue monitoring and optimizing current practices while investing in technology like predictive scheduling to sustain low delays.
-- **Address Delays at RIC, MKE, IAD, and ORF**: Investigate recurring delays, especially at RIC, and enhance air traffic management and infrastructure.
-- **Manage Flight Volume During Peak Periods**: Adjust flight schedules to reduce congestion during high-volume periods (June-July, December) and improve queuing and baggage handling.
-- **Leverage Traffic Volume Data for Fleet Management**: Use traffic data insights to optimize fleet scheduling and reduce delays, especially for high-volume airlines.
-- **Manage Delays by Time of Day**: Implement interventions to reduce delays during peak hours (15:00-21:00), focusing on the 19:00-21:00 window.
-- **Enhance Collaboration**: Foster stronger coordination between airports, airlines, and ground teams to improve operations and reduce delays.

-By implementing these strategies, airlines and airports can enhance punctuality, reduce delays, and deliver a better travel experience for passengers.
+This analysis reveals a strong positive correlation between departure and arrival delays, with minimal influence from flight distance.
+Airlines like Delta, JetBlue, and United perform efficiently despite high traffic, while ExpressJet, Frontier, and Mesa struggle with delays, suggesting operational challenges.
+Monthly trends show higher delays during peak travel periods (June–July, December), and hourly patterns highlight increased delays from 15:00 to 21:00, peaking between 19:00–21:00.
+Among the New York-area airports, EWR records the longest delays due to its high volume, while JFK and LGA demonstrate better efficiency.
+Notably, destinations like RIC and MKE consistently suffer from delays, indicating systemic issues.

+To address these challenges, targeted improvements are recommended: optimize EWR operations, maintain JFK’s efficiency, and streamline LGA’s processes during peak hours.
+Addressing persistent delays at destinations like RIC and managing flight volumes during peak months can reduce congestion.
+Leveraging traffic data for better fleet and schedule management, especially during high-delay hours, can improve overall punctuality.
+Enhanced coordination between airports, airlines, and ground teams will be key in delivering a more efficient and reliable travel experience.

 ## II.
 Background